SilentLimbo/Capstone-Project/README.md

 ### Installation Guide
 1. Download the .zip folder.
-1. Export all contents of the folder wherever you'd like.
+1. Extract all contents of the folder wherever you'd like.
 1. Run the .exe file to play the game.

 ### Controls